C. M. Cook, the mysterious architect

 In 1904, upper Telegraph Avenue underwent a character-changing transformation.
 The stretch between Bancroft and Channing ways, then an elegant residential enclave dotted with imposing mansions, was invaded by commerce.
 The person responsible was the developer John Albert Marshall, who dared to defy the resident millionaires by erecting the neighborhood’s first mixed-use building.

-Marshall Apartments, southwest corner of Telegraph Ave. & Bancroft Way (Berkeley Historical Society)
+The Marshall Block, southwest corner of Telegraph Ave. & Bancroft Way (Berkeley Historical Society)

 Cook’s first independent spec house in Berkeley, 2421 Oregon Street, completed in early 1904 (Donogh files, BAHA archives)